bastien-pruvost/bastien-pruvost/README.md

   </a>
 </p>

-My github has been a little empty recently, but I'm working hard on Gitlab :
+My github is a bit empty at the moment because I'm working hard at work, here is my gitlab :

 ![image](https://github.com/bastien-pruvost/bastien-pruvost/assets/94443207/1ebe8f01-b1b0-4af9-aa48-5086aaf95425)

 <!-- <h4 align="center">Technologies, languages and tools that I use 💻</h4> -->